-All appeals/objections Greater Wellington has received have been forwarded to the Local Government Commission (the "Commission"), along with the other information that is required by section 19Q of the Local Electoral Act 2001.
+All the appeals/objections that Greater Wellington has received have been forwarded to the Local Government Commission (the "Commission"), along with the other information that is required by section 19Q of the Local Electoral Act 2001.
 Other information that was of relevance was also sent.
-All information forwarded to the Commission (except for a copy of the submissions and appeals/objections which have already been provided to members) is provided in Attachment 1 to this report.

-The Commission has advised us that it will be holding a hearing on 18 December 2006 to consider objections and appeals on the Council's final proposal.
-This will include half an hour at the beginning of the hearing for the Council to present their case.
-The hearing will be held in the Council Chamber.
+The Commission must now make its determination on the Council's representation arrangements.
+As part of its consideration process, the Commission will be holding a hearing on 18 December 2006.
+This will include half an hour at the beginning of the hearing for the Council to present their case and some time at the end for the Council to respond to issues raised by objectors/appellants.
+The hearing will be held in the Greater Wellington's Council Chamber.

-Before the hearing on 18 December, the Representation Review Subcommittee and the Council will be meeting (on 1 December and 14 December respectively).
-At its meeting on 14 December, the Council will formally receive all objections/appeals forwarded to Greater Wellington.
-The Commission must make its determination by 11 April 2007.
-However, it is likely that the Commission will make its determination well before this date.
+The Commission must make its determination on the Council's representation arrangements by 11 April 2007.
+However, it is likely that the Commission will make its determination in late February 2007.
 The Council will be notified as soon as the Commission has made its decision.